Hi there, I’m Judigail. This is my blog.

 Update: March 16, 2020

 Coronavirus is rampant everywhere.
 It’s a worldwide pandemic.
 Very young to nine years old and seniors over seventy are vulnerable.
 Schools, which have Spring Break are extending it a week.
-Church was only online yesterday.
+The church was only online yesterday.
 We aren’t having our small group tomorrow.
-We’re self- quarantined.
+We’re self-quarantined.

 Writing a blog never entered my mind.